britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 (cryptographic handshakes, sequence numbers, and so on) may be used by devices along the path for their own purposes.

+### Invariants

+One approach to reduce the extent of the wire image that will be used by devices on the path is to define a set of invariants for a protocol during its development.
+Invariants are, in essence, a promise made by the protocol's developers that certain bits in the wire image, and behaviors observable in the wire image, will be preserved through the specification of all future versions of the protocol.
+QUIC's invariants
+{{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}} are an initial attempt to apply this approach to QUIC.

+### Trustworthiness of Engineered Signals

 Since they are separate from the signals that drive an encrypted protocol's mechanisms, the veracity of integrity-protected signals in an engineered wire image intended for consumption by the path may not be verifiable by on-path